 When connected to an EDT, the AQGateway App shows the amount of record blocks currently on the EDT.

-Each record block represents approx 70 records.
-When the number of record blocks reaches approx 7,000, the EDT is nearing capacity.
+Each record block represents approximately 70 records.
+When the number of record blocks reaches approximately 7,000, the EDT is nearing capacity.

 If capacity is reached, the EDT will stop logging

 How can I erase data from my EDT?